oninsomnus/PersonalExercises/README.md

 # PersonalExercises
-Mobile application with exercises schedule build using Java
+Mobile application with exercises schedule build using Java and Android Studio This application let me remember the schedule of my daily exercises through a visual interface with a mobile application on my Android phone.